Monarto Safari Park

-Monarto Safari Park, formerly known as Monarto Zoological Park and Monarto Zoo, is a 1500 ha open-range zoo located in South Australia administered by the Royal Zoological Society of South Australia.
+Monarto Safari Park, formerly known as Monarto Zoological Park and Monarto Zoo, is a 1500 ha open-range zoo near Murray Bridge in South Australia.
+By area, Monarto Safari Park is the largest zoo in Australia.
 It is located at Monarto, approximately 70 km from Adelaide's centre.

-The zoo features several unique attractions, including opportunities to get close to lions and cheetahs, and have interactive experiences with meerkats, black rhinoceros and southern white rhinoceros, and see Australia's largest giraffe herd.
+The safari park houses over 500 animals representing more than 50 different species.
+It is home to a large selection of exotic and native animals, particularly focusing on native African species.
+In 2024 the park welcomed over 200,000+ visitors.
+Monarto is administered by the Royal Zoological Society of South Australia, a non-profit organization who also run Adelaide Zoo.
+Monarto Safari Park is the world's largest safari park outside Africa.

 History

-The zoo was created in 1983 on land owned by the state government as a closed-to-the-public, purpose breeding area and endangered species sanctuary.
+The zoo was created in 1983, on land owned by the state government as a closed-to-the-public, purpose breeding area and endangered species sanctuary.
 In 1990, a study was undertaken to determine the feasibility of allowing public access to the zoo, and by 1993 it had been developed into a large educational facility, open to the public, with bus and walking tours.

 Five major habitat exhibits have been developed, including the Asian steppes, arid north Africa, African plains, and Asian grasslands.
 The entire zoo is surrounded with vermin-proof fencing to keep the habitat as self-contained as possible.
 The area is not irrigated, and is populated primarily with native flora to cut down on water consumption and erosion in the semi-arid region.
 The roads and trails within the zoo are constructed of local materials to keep them low maintenance, and to allow them to be easily re-integrated into the habitat should the need arise.
 Waste water is recycled, and as much as possible, solar power is used for electric fencing needs.

 In late 2019, Monarto Zoo began a three-year project to convert itself into a safari park with luxury resort facilities.
 As part of the overhaul, it is transitioning its branding to be "Monarto Safari Park" by 2021.
 Monarto would also become the largest park outside of Africa.